 “Red Rose Speedway” included one of Macca’s biggest hits ever: “My Love.”
 Written of course about Linda…

 Even though it pissed off John Lennon, my favorite song on “RAM” is the opener “Too Many People” – full of interesting musical progressions and an un-traditional song format – which signaled that Paul was going to experiment more in his career.
-Here is “Too Many People” performed live in 2008, tied to “She Came In Through The Bathroom Window” from Abbey Road.
-Interestingly, Paul says on this live clip that the song is for Wings fans, but Wings didn’t form until a year after “Too Many People” was recorded…
+Here’s a recent live version of the song…

 If you want to be amazed at Paul’s musical career, just put in one of his live CD’s like “Like From New York City” and hear hit after hit after hit…he is really a phenomenal talent…but aside from that one live “Too Many People” performance, he never includes songs from “Ram” – but it is a neglected masterpiece that is now available for discovery….and if you want to get a better idea of what he was going through at the time he recorded it, have I got a story for you!